Nagasarete Airantō: Drama CDs

 After the airing of the anime adaptation, several drama CDs has also been released, with the anime cast voicing their respective characters.

 Light novels

-There have been three light novels based on the manga version of Nagasarete Airantō written by Shōgo Mukai and illustrated by Ken Fujiyo.
+There have been three light novels based on Nagasarete Airantō written by Shōgo Mukai and illustrated by Ken Fujiyo.
 The first went on sale in November 2004, the second in March 2007 and the third in April 2008.

 Anime

 A 26-episode anime adaption of Nagasarete Airantō aired between April 4 and September 26, 2007.
 It was produced by the animation studio Feel, directed by Hideki Okamoto and written by Mamiko Ikeda.
 Four pieces of theme music are used for the anime: one opening theme and three ending themes.
 The opening theme is "Days" by Yui Horie.
 The first ending theme for episodes 1–12 is "Say Cheese" by Horie, the second ending theme for episode 13 is "Pu~!" by Akeno Watanabe, and the third ending theme for episodes 14–25 is "Koisuru Tenkizu" (恋する天気図) by Horie.
 "Days" was also used as the ending theme for episode 26.

 Discotek Media, who licensed the anime, released the series on Blu-ray on May 28, 2019.